hlovatt/Concurrency-Utilities/README.md

   - *`Subscriber`:* Subscribe to a processor and recieve from the processor a subscripion, using this subscription the subscriber controls the flow of items from the producer to the subscriber.
   - *`Subscription`:* 'Contract' between a producer and subscriber for the supply of items, in particular the subscription regulates the rate of flow of items and signals completion, errors, and cancellation.

-The Reactive Stream standard defines just four protocols: `Processor`, `Producer`, `Subscriber`, and `Subscription`, their methods, and the function the methods take are described in the [Reactive Streams Specification](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.1/README.md#specification).
-The implimentation in Swift of these protocols in this library faithfully follows the specification, but with Swift naming and type conventions rather than Java naming and type convensions, e.g. in Java you have:
+The Reactive Stream standard defines just four protocols: `Processor`, `Producer`, `Subscriber`, and `Subscription`, their methods, and the function of the methods are described in the [Reactive Streams Specification](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.1/README.md#specification).
+The implimentation in Swift of these protocols in this library faithfully follows the specification, but with Swift naming and type conventions rather than Java naming and type convensions, e.g. in Java the standard specifies:

     interface Subscriber<T> {
         void onError(Throwable t);
         ...
     }

-and in Swift this becomes:
+and in this version for Swift (there is no Swift standard) this becomes:

     protocol Subscriber {
         associatedType SubscriberItem